Shedding light on dark traps

-However, perovskites still show significant performance losses and instabilities.
+However, perovskites still show significant performance losses and instabilities, particularly in the specific materials that promise the highest ultimate efficiency.
 Most research to date has focused on ways to remove these losses, but their actual physical causes remain unknown.

 Now, in a paper published today in Nature, researchers from Dr. Sam Stranks's group at Cambridge University's Department of Chemical Engineering and Biotechnology and Cavendish Laboratory, and Professor Keshav Dani's Femtosecond Spectroscopy Unit at OIST in Japan, identify the source of the problem.
 Their discovery could streamline efforts to increase the efficiency of perovskites, bringing them closer to mass-market production.

-When light hits a perovskite solar cell or when electricity passes through a perovskite LED, electrons are excited and can jump to a higher energy state.
-The negatively-charged electrons leave behind spaces, called holes, which then have a relatively positive charge.
-Both excited electrons and holes can move through the perovskite material, and therefore act as charge carriers.
+Perovskite materials are much more tolerant of defects in their structure than silicon solar cells, and previous research carried out by Stranks's group found that to a certain extent, some heterogeneity in their composition actually improves their performance as solar cells and light-emitters.

-But in perovskites, a certain type of defect called a "deep trap" can occur, where energized charge carriers can get stuck.
-The trapped electrons and holes recombine, losing their energy to heat rather than converting it into useful electricity or light, which significantly reduces the efficiency and stability of solar panels and LEDs.
+However, the current limitation of perovskite materials is the presence of a "deep trap" caused by a certain type of defect, or minor blemish, in the material.
+These are areas in the material where energised charge carriers can get stuck and recombine, losing their energy to heat, rather than converting it into useful electricity or light.
+This undesirable recombination process can have a significant impact on the efficiency and stability of solar panels and LEDs.

 Until now, very little was known about the cause of these traps, in part because they appear to behave rather differently to traps in traditional solar cell materials.